Polydora (annelid)

 Some shell- and rock-boring polydora worms leave a characteristic double hole in the rock and shells in which they burrow.

 Etymology

 From the Ancient Greek Πολυδωρη, from Polydora, daughter of Tethys and Ocean in Greek mythology.

 Economic effects

 Polydora species are a major economic issue for parts of the shellfish industry.
 Some species cause "mudblister" on oysters, living inside the oyster shell and roughening its interior surface.
 Although this makes the oyster grow much more slowly, and makes the shell ugly and harder to sell, the meat of the oyster is still fit to eat.

-In Australia, the Native flat or mud oyster, Ostrea angasi, became locally extinct, in estuaries on the East Coast north of the Clyde River, as a result of the accidental introduction of the mud worm, Polydora websteri, with Saccostrea glomareata spat from New Zealand, from 1888 to 1898.
+Due to the accidental introduction of the mud worm Polydora websteri in 1888 to 1898, which was introduced with Saccostrea glomerata spat from New Zealand, the Native flat or mud oyster Ostrea angasi experienced local extinction in the estuaries on the East Coast north of the Clyde River, Australia.